Overview

 For more information and to find out what support you could get, please use the Student Finance Calculator on gov.uk.

-To be eligible for support you must be in receipt of a full maintenance loan from Student Finance England, with a residual household income of £25,000.
+To be eligible for support you must be in receipt of a full maintenance loan from Student Finance England, with a net household income of £25,000 or less.
 Our support offer is based on household income information provided by Student Finance England and eligibility is verified annually.
 What you’re entitled to receive will depend on your precise, individual circumstances.

 Travel costs to attend Offer Holder Days